Monitor Azure SignalR Service

 Unexpected connection growing

 To troubleshoot about unexpected connection growing, the first thing you need to do is filter out the extra connections.
-You can add unique test user ID to your test client connection.
+You can add a unique test user ID to your test client connection.
 Check the resource logs.
-If you see more than one client connections have the same test user ID or IP, then it's likely the client side is creating more connections than expected.
+If you see more than one client connections have the same test user ID or IP, it's likely the client side is creating more connections than expected.
 Check your client side.

 Authorization failure

 If you get 401 Unauthorized returned for client requests, check your resource logs.
 If you encounter Failed to validate audience.
 Expected Audiences: <valid audience>.
-Actual Audiences: <actual audience>, it means your all audiences in your access token are invalid.
+Actual Audiences: <actual audience>, it means all audiences in your access token are invalid.
 Try to use the valid audiences suggested in the log.

 Throttling